Akamina-Kishinena Provincial Park

 Akamina-Kishinena Provincial Park is a provincial park located in the southeastern corner of British Columbia, Canada.
-The park was established by order-in-council on July 13, 1995 to protect the ecological integrity of a relatively narrow stretch of the Rocky Mountains in the southeastern corner of the province.
+The park was established by order-in-council on July 13, 1995, to protect the ecological integrity of a relatively narrow stretch of the Rocky Mountains in the southeastern corner of the province.

 History and conservation

-The trails and passes of the Akamina-Kishinena were used for many years by the early people's and wildlife travelling between the Flathead Basin and the abundant Great Plains.
+The trails and passes of the Akamina-Kishinena were used for many years by the early peoples and wildlife travelling between the Flathead Basin and the abundant Great Plains.
 For instance, the Kootenai aboriginal people travelled through South Kootenay Pass to reach the plains for trading and buffalo hunting.

-Since 1917, conservationists have advocated for the preservation of the Flathead River watershed the southeastern corner of the province.
+Since 1917, conservationists have advocated for the preservation of the Flathead River watershed in the southeastern corner of the province.
 The park would compliment and be worthy of adding to the adjacent Waterton Glacier International Peace Park.

 In 1986, the region was designated a provincial Recreation Area under the Park Act and was proposed for full protection under the Protected Areas Strategy (PAS) and Commission of Resources and Environment (CORE) process.
 The recreation area was then upgraded to the status of a "Class A" provincial park on July 12, 1995.